 That means that it can't, for instance, retrieve an element at a particular index, because indices imply order and sets don't (promise to) preserve order.
-Think about it for a few moments and write down the key methods that a Set class will have to have:

-(If you're a little stuck, you might refer back to the Bag definition in Chapter 1, which is not identical but is quite similar.)
+Think about it, and in your notebook, write down the key methods that a Set class will have to have.
+(If you're a little stuck, you might refer back to the UnsortedType definition in Chapter 3, which is not identical but is quite similar.)

-Talk to me if you're not sure about any of them.
 There are three or four really important ones, plus a few that would be more optional.
 Make sure to mark which ones would be const.

 Once you're pretty confident about your list, write a file Set.h that encodes this information in the form of valid C++ method headers.
-We would like to make our Sets able to hold any type of element, as with the classes defined in the book; to make that happen, you just need to precede the class header with template <class Thing> and then use Thing as the name of the type the Set would hold, whenever you add a value or search for a value or anything like that.
+We would like to make our Sets able to hold any type of element; at this point, it's time to start using templates for that.
+To make that happen, you just need to precede the class header with template <class Thing> and then use Thing as the name of the type the Set would hold, whenever you add a value or search for a value or anything like that.
 (Feel free to use a different name than Thing.)

-Because our Set class is meant to define an interface, we want to mark its methods as "pure virtual" (see p.
-45): the implications of this we'll discuss in class, but the mechanics simply involve marking it virtual and setting the body to zero.
-That is, if you had written a method you would mark it pure virtual by writing
+Because our Set class is meant to define an interface, we want to mark its methods as "pure virtual": we've mentioned this in class, but implementing it is just a matter of marking the method virtual and setting the body to zero.
+That is, if you had written a method you would mark it pure virtual by writing virtual int getSomeValue() const = 0;